yadhukm07/human_detection/README.md

 <!-- Prerequisites:::[Nueral netwoks](http://neuralnetworksanddeeplearning.com/chap1.html),[Convolutional Nueral NEtwork](https://skymind.ai/wiki/convolutional-network) -->

-The project can be devided into 5 phases

-1.Data set collection(image collection)

-2.Data set preprocessing+Data set annottation/labelling
+## How to use?

+## Generating Model from Dataset

+Generation of the model can be achieved through 5 phases.
+Overview regarding which is described below, followed by necessary details.

+1. Data Set Collection(Image Collection)

+2. Data Set Preprocessing and Data Set Annottation(Labelling)

-3.Tf-record Creation
+3. Tf-record Creation

-4.installing and deveoloping tensorflow model,installing all the required dependencies and libraries
+4. Installing and deveoloping tensorflow model,installing all the required dependencies and libraries

-5.Training and Testing using the dataset on the model
+5. Training and Testing using the dataset on the model

-6.Testing with the real examples and retraing by changing various parameters
+6. Testing with the real examples and retraing by changing various parameters

 ## PHASE 1:DATA SET COLLECTION